slashid/gate-examples/oauth2-openapi/README.md

 ```
 The request was forbidden because we lack the correct scope to delete a customer.

-You can customize the `request_token` and `openapi_customers.yaml` files to experiment with different scopes and different enforcement policies!
+You can customize the `request_token.sh` and `openapi_customers.yaml` files to experiment with different scopes and different enforcement policies!

 Keep reading for more information on how you can quickly secure your API using OpenAPI and Gate.